Finding the best weekend jobs for extra cash

 If you enjoy selling and meeting new people, then weekend work as a retail associate could be for you.
 It’s very likely that you’ll receive training, which will give you useful transferable skills.
 Most people look for part-time weekend jobs at a retailer they like because they not only get to make extra cash, but they also get a discount on the retailer’s products.

 Coffee shops are a regular fixture in any local community.
 Consider approaching a coffee shop near you to get a weekend job as a barista.
 You’ll learn to make coffee that customers love and get to know the regular customers.
+Check out this blog for a list of valuable skills all baristas should have.

 6. Food truck staff